paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-026-indian-alcohol-and-substance-abuse-prevention-and-treatment.md

 **(c) Direction to States** In the case of any State that exercises criminal jurisdiction over any part of Indian country under [section 1162 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section1162&num=0&edition=prelim) or [section 1321 of this title](./chapter-015-constitutional-rights-of-indians.md#section-1321), such State is urged to require its law enforcement officers to—

-(1) place any Indian youth arrested for any offense related to alcohol or substance abuse in a temporary emergency shelter described in subsection (d) of this section or a community-based alcohol or substance abuse treatment facility in lieu of incarceration to the extent such facilities are available, and
+(1) place any Indian youth arrested for any offense related to alcohol or substance abuse in a temporary emergency shelter described in subsection (d) or a community-based alcohol or substance abuse treatment facility in lieu of incarceration to the extent such facilities are available, and

-(2) observe the standards promulgated under subsection (d) of this section.
+(2) observe the standards promulgated under subsection (d).

-**(d) Standards** The Assistant Secretary of Indian Affairs shall, as part of the development of the Memorandum of Agreement set out in [section 2411 of this title](./chapter-026-indian-alcohol-and-substance-abuse-prevention-and-treatment.md#section-2411), promulgate standards by which the emergency shelters established under a program pursuant to subsection (a) of this section shall be established and operated.
+**(d) Standards** The Assistant Secretary of Indian Affairs shall, as part of the development of the Memorandum of Agreement set out in [section 2411 of this title](./chapter-026-indian-alcohol-and-substance-abuse-prevention-and-treatment.md#section-2411), promulgate standards by which the emergency shelters established under a program pursuant to subsection (a) shall be established and operated.

 **(e) Authorization**